swarmauri/swarmauri-sdk/combined/combined_core.md

     @abstractmethod
     def update_document(self, doc_id: str, updated_document: IDocument) -> None:
         """
-        Updates a document in the document store.
+        Updates a document in the vector store.

         Parameters:
         - doc_id (str): The unique identifier for the document to update.